pandammonium/blipper-widget-old/README.txt

 This plug-in is loosely based on BlipPress by [Simon Blackbourne](https://mobile.twitter.com/lumpysimon).
 I very much appreciate having his work to guide me with the use of [the Polaroid|Blipfoto API](https://www.polaroidblipfoto.com/developer/api).

-I also used the excellent [Rotating Tweets)[https://wordpress.org/plugins/rotatingtweets/] plugin to guide me with the settings page and the widget back-end.
+I also used the excellent [Rotating Tweets](https://wordpress.org/plugins/rotatingtweets/) plugin to guide me with how to implement the settings page and the widget back-end.